-The P&A has recruitment policies that implement equal opportunity employment practices, especially with regard to people with disabilities.
+P&A recruitment implements equal opportunity employment practices, especially regarding people with disabilities.
+Recruitment practices incorporate strategies to intentionally seek out applicants from underrepresented communities, including people with disabilities, BIPOC, LGBTQIA+ individuals, and others.
+Recruitment practices are free of barriers (disabilities, language/LEP, plain language) and provide accommodations as needed.

-P&A staff treat all individuals with dignity and respect in a culturally and disability competent manner.
+The P&A maintains an inclusive workplace where staff feel welcomed, supported, and valued.
+Staff treat one another with dignity and respect in a culturally and disability competent manner.
+The organization consistently provides training and resources to ensure this.

-The P&A has a written Personnel Policy Manual that is consistent with federal and state law and is provided to all employees.
+The P&A has a written personnel policy manual that is consistent with federal and state law, and addresses diversity, equity and inclusion goals.
+A copy of the manual is provided to all employees, and each employee should sign an acknowledgement that they have received and read the manual.

-The P&A offers employees opportunities for professional development.

-Written job descriptions exist for every position in the program.
+The P&A provides employees opportunities for professional development.
+Staff are encouraged to seek training that increases their knowledge and skills in all areas of their work.
+The P&A encourages and provides opportunities for staff to exercise self-care and avoid burnout.

+P&A practices include coaching and mentoring activities, approached from a perspective of diversity, equity, and inclusion, that build a diverse and inclusive workplace.

+The P&A has written job descriptions for every position in the program that include essential functions of the job duties an employee must be able to perform, with or without reasonable accommodation(s).
+Each position is examined to determine which functions or tasks are essential to performance.
+The job descriptions also include the qualifications needed for the position, and where indicated, the requisite level of experience required.

-Orientation of new staff members includes P&A core values and principles, as well as information about effectively working with different disability populations.
+The P&A will have standardized, accessible on-boarding for all employees that includes P&A core values and principles, and information about effectively working with varied disability populations.

-The program has a process for conducting yearly employee evaluations.
+The program has an interactive process for conducting employee evaluations and goal-setting on a regular basis.
+The evaluation process includes feedback from employees and management.

-Employees have the qualifications and experience necessary to perform their job duties.
+The P&A provides Equal Employment Opportunity training to all staff and volunteers on a variety of topics including, but not limited to, workplace harassment, the Americans with Disabilities Act as well as discrimination based on religion, race, pregnancy and age.
+Additional training around cultural awareness is also recommended.

-When programs use volunteers, the program has a process in place to recruit, select, supervise, and train volunteers.
-Volunteer participation complies with state laws and relevant professional standards, such as those relating to labor and insurance.
+The P&A has a process in place to recruit, select, train, and supervise volunteers.
+Volunteer participation complies with state laws and relevant professional Standards, such as those relating to labor and insurance.

+The P&A has a policy regarding staff conduct that creates an actual or apparent conflict of interest, or that may be inappropriate, unprofessional and/or reflect poorly on the P&A or its mission.

-Record Keeping and Data Collection
+Recordkeeping and Data Collection

-Proper recordkeeping and data collection allows a program to know who is being served and through what methods.
-It also improves the program's efficiency by providing a database from which to assess the performance of the program.
-Good practice dictates both the method and quality of recordkeeping.
+Proper recordkeeping and data collection allows a program to know whether a diverse client population is being served and through what methods.
+It also improves the program’s efficiency and legal compliance by providing a database from which to assess the program’s performance and compliance.
+Good practice dictates the method, quality, and retention protocols of recordkeeping.

-The P&A has a uniform system for maintaining client files that conforms to legal standards and that links the client to the funding source.
+The P&A has a uniform system for maintaining client files that conforms to legal standards and that links the client to the appropriate funding source.
 Client files are reviewed regularly by supervisors.

-Case records include information regarding the nature of the client's disability, the client's complaint or problem, the advocacy strategies employed, and final disposition, as well as other relevant data required by the federal funding agency.
+Case records include information regarding the nature of the client’s disability, the client’s complaint or problem and goal(s), the advocacy strategies employed and final disposition, and other relevant data required by the federal funding agency.

+P&As have a policy and procedure for maintaining confidentiality and security of all files, including but not limited to electronic records.